Resource type: Newspapers, magazines and comics

 Region(s): All of UK

-Britannica Magazine is a monthly non-fiction magazine for young people aged 7-14.
-Published in print and online, there are 10 issues every year with bumper two-month issues in July and December.
+What on Earth!
+Magazine is a monthly non-fiction magazine for young people aged 7-14.
+Published in print and online, there are 10 issues every year with bumper two-month issues in July/August and December/January.

 Based on the belief that ‘the best stories are true stories’, each issue covers a wide range of non-fiction topics to build on young people’s interests, feed their curiosity and encourage a love of learning.
 There are features on history, the arts, science, technology and the natural world, all presented in vibrant, highly visual ways with lots of fun facts, puzzle and quizzes.

-Cost: Annual subscription £59.99 with discounts available for multiple subscriptions.
+Cost: Membership of the What on Earth!
+Schools Club is free.
+Annual print magazine subscription £54 per copy with discounts available for multiple subscriptions.

 About What on Earth Magazines: What on Earth Magazines is a sister company of What on Earth Publishing, a UK-based publisher specialising in non-fiction books for young people.
-It launched Britannica Magazine in 2022 in partnership with Encyclopaedia Britannica Inc.
+It launched Britannica’s What on Earth!
+Magazine (formerly Britannica Magazine) in 2022 in partnership with Encyclopaedia Britannica Inc.

 Encyclopaedia Britannica Inc.: Encyclopaedia Britannica Inc. is a British-American publishing company founded in 1768.
 It publishes the Encyclopaedia Britannica, the world’s oldest continuously published encyclopaedia.